google/closure-builder/README.md

 #### Required ####
 These basic required options for compiling are:
-- `name` Closure name space to compiler or unique name of your build rule
+- `name` Closure namespace to compiler or unique name of your build rule
 - `srcs` List of (Soy, CSS, Closure or JavaScript files) which should be compiled
 - `out` Output path / output file for the compiled Soy, Closure or JavaScript files